Catacomb-Snatch/Catacomb-Snatch/README.md

 Tiled was used in the original Java game, and we are using it in this.
 You can download it at https://www.mapeditor.org/ SuperTiled2Unity sbould automaticaly install, but if it doesn't it's linked below. https://seanba.itch.io/supertiled2unity

-Unity version used: 2019.2.x (Will upadte to 2020 when it's out of beta, and then again to the LTS version of 2020)
+Unity version used: 2019.2.x (Will update to 2020 when it's out of beta, and then again to the LTS version of 2020)

 I want to use 2D Pixel Perfect in this project to scale sprites depending on what device you use.
 It needs 2D IK, I think, but both Packages get installed automaticaly, and they are in the Package Manager if something goes wrong.